Single-camera setup: Television

 By the mid-1970s, with domestic situation comedies in vogue, the multi-camera shooting style for sitcoms came to dominate and would continue to do so through the 1980s and 1990s, although the single-camera format was still seen in television series classified as comedy-drama or "dramedy".
 It was also used in rare exceptions with series such as The Young Indiana Jones Chronicles, which was an adventure series.

-The early 21st-century Golden Age of Television saw a resurgence in the use of single-camera in sitcoms, such as in Malcolm in the Middle, Curb Your Enthusiasm, Arrested Development, The Office, It's Always Sunny in Philadelphia, Community, Parks and Recreation, The Middle, 30 Rock, and Modern Family.
+The early 21st-century Golden Age of Television saw a resurgence in the use of single-camera in sitcoms, such as in Malcolm in the Middle, Curb Your Enthusiasm, Arrested Development, The Office, It's Always Sunny in Philadelphia, Community, Parks and Recreation, The Middle, Schitt's Creek, Brooklyn Nine-Nine, New Girl, Scrubs, Ted Lasso, The Goldbergs, Young Sheldon, Unbreakable Kimmy Schmidt, 30 Rock, Modern Family, Abbott Elementary, Hacks, The Good Place, and Veep.
 Unlike single-camera sitcoms from the past, nearly all contemporary comedies shot in this manner are produced without a laugh track.

 The Disney+ series WandaVision from 2021 blends both types of camera usage throughout each episode.
-In episodes 1-5 with the exception of episode 4, the episodes were specifically made to replicate most multiple-camera sitcoms from the 1950s to the 1990s.
+In episodes 1–5 with the exception of episode 4, the episodes were specifically made to replicate most multiple-camera sitcoms from the 1950s to the 1990s.
 Just like sitcoms from these years, these episodes have laugh tracks, upbeat music in its intros and obviously staged humour.
-In episodes 6-7, the show starts to more resemble single-camera sitcoms from the 2000s.
+In episodes 6–7, the show starts to more resemble single-camera sitcoms from the 2000s.
 However, both of these episodes are different from each other.
 Episode 6 rather resembles shows like Malcolm in the Middle with the children getting more focus and faster pacing.
 Episode 7 is more like a mockumentary, such as The Office with more adult targeted and slower humour.

 The 2021 series Kevin Can F**k Himself explores the contrast between single-camera and multiple-camera television, blending both a multi-camera family sitcom format when lead character Allison is with her husband Kevin and a single-camera format when she is on her own.